Home - Commercial Record

 Citigroup Inc. has quietly launched a website to make small business loans of up to $1 million, the latest effort by a big bank to make the process of smaller loans more technologically friendly....

-A local law firm recently moved into a new downtown Hartford office location at 750 Main St....
+Milford-based Ameritel recently signed a five-year lease at 70 Turnpike Square in Milford....

-Gov. Dannel P. Malloy says his new two-year budget proposal will include measures that could bring financial relief to Connecticut cities and towns struggling to pay for unfunded state mandates....
+Gov. Dannel P. Malloy is proposing a new system designed to help Connecticut cities and towns that are struggling financially....

+Richard Muskus Jr. was recently appointed president of Patriot National Bancorp Inc. and its wholly owned subsidiary, Stamford-based Patriot Bank....

+A Wethersfield resident has admitted to one count of wire fraud stemming from an investment scheme that defrauded individuals and couples of more than $874,000....